jnuho/jnuho.github.io/articles/simpledl.md

 ### Image recognizer Kubernetes app

-I created a web app using basic [deep learning](https://en.wikipedia.org/wiki/Deep_learning) algoirithm for a backend service, and [kubernetes](https://kubernetes.io/) for [microservices](https://en.wikipedia.org/wiki/Microservices) architecture.
-My goal is to make it perform binary classification on cat vs. non-cat images from a given image url.
+I recently focused on testing a 3-master-node [Kubernetes](https://kubernetes.io/) cluster setup using MicroK8s, with basic web service functionality. **My next goal** is to enhance the Python backend service by adding a fundamental deep learning algorithm.
+Specifically, the Python backend worker will perform binary classification on cat vs. non-cat images from a given image URL.
+For implementation, I initially explored using `numpy` for backward/forward propagation, and I am currently exploring the `PyTorch` library.

 | <img src="../assets/images/microk8s-result.gif" alt="pods" width="700"> |
 |:--:|